About the Test

 A ferritin test is reported as a number that represents nanograms of ferritin per milliliter of blood, or ng/mL.

-The doctor will use a reference range to interpret your ferritin level as low, normal, or high.
+Your doctor will use a reference range to interpret your ferritin level as low, normal, or high.
 The reference range is the normal range for someone of your age, sex, and overall health context.
-In general, ferritin levels are higher as people age, in males, and in people who are taking contraceptives.
+In general, ferritin levels are higher as people age, in males, and in those who are taking contraceptives.

-Ferritin levels are often compared with the results of other iron tests when evaluating a patient for an iron metabolic disorder or another condition.
+Ferritin levels are often compared with the results of other iron tests when evaluating you for an iron metabolic disorder or another condition.

 A low ferritin level likely means you may have an iron deficiency.
 If the body does not have enough stored iron, it can affect the production of healthy red blood cells and cause iron deficiency anemia.

-If iron deficiency progresses, ferritin levels and blood iron levels fall as your body uses up stored iron.
-The body will try to compensate and increase the amount of transferrin to try to transport iron, even if the level of stored iron is very low.
-The doctor will compare serum ferritin, serum iron, total iron-binding capacity (TIBC) and transferrin saturation to determine the severity of iron deficiency anemia.
+If iron deficiency progresses, ferritin and blood iron levels fall as your body uses up stored iron.
+The body will try to compensate and increase the amount of transferrin to attempt to transport iron, even if the level of stored iron is very low.
+Your doctor will compare serum ferritin, serum iron, TIBC, and transferrin saturation to determine the severity of iron deficiency anemia.

 A high ferritin level can indicate iron overload.
-Iron overload is most commonly associated with hemochromatosis, a condition where your body absorbs more iron that it needs.
+This is most commonly associated with hemochromatosis, a condition where your body absorbs more iron that it needs.

 - Alcohol use disorder